woovibr/jobs/challenges/crud-bank-graphql-relay.md

 - Use vite with React Router latest version
 - Create a storybook of your UI components
 - Create a dash such as a real bank
-- It has tested with Jest or a Test Runner of choice
+- It has been tested with Jest or a Test Runner of choice

 ### Deadline
 The deadline for delivery is free.
 However, the sooner the more chances of the vacancy being yours.

 ### Doubts and Help
 - Doubts can be taken directly on the Sibelius Discord channel.
 Doubts are free and can be taken 24/7.
-We want to see what your communication skills are like and how to unlock yourself.
+We want to see your communication skills and how to unlock yourself.
-- Ask the invite to sibelius@woovi.com or danilo@woovi.com
+- Ask the invite to sibelius@woovi.com
 - Check challenge references here to help you -> [Awesome Woovi Challenge](https://github.com/entria/awesome-woovi-challenge)

 ### Senior